mduez/mduez.github.io/docs/Teaching/on-science.md

 whole.
 If there are tensions or seeming contradictions, these should at least be recognized and treated as problems to inspire deeper investigation.
-One learns the graciousness of intellectual argumentation, how not to take one arguing the opposite side as a personal enemy but as a friend and fellow seeker after the truth.
+One learns the graciousness of intellectual argumentation, of cordial disagreement,how not to take one arguing the opposite side as a personal enemy but as a friend and fellow seeker after the truth.
 True intellectual discourse is at once impersonal and also the bond of a community of surprising depth.
 One learns receptiveness, a determination to let one’s conclusions be dictated not by prior prejudice or personal desire, but only by the object of study itself and the disciplinary strictures on the way of knowing it.
 True intellectual work thus has a fundamentally contemplative, leisurely aspect (these words ultimately denoting intellectual receptivity).
 Above all, one learns patience and intellectual humility.
 The problems of a discipline are hard; one should not expect any easy victories, and it is seldom the case that any position is obviously right.
 One should expect that deeper investigation will reveal one’s current understanding to be fundamentally incomplete, and this prospect should fill one with excitement.

 The things themselves are more than any partial way of knowing reveals them to be; if we forget that, then we know them only as abstractions.